mariohernandez/training/advanced-topics/integrating-featured-content.md

 1. Copy the `views-view.html.twig` and `views-view-unformatted.html.twig` files from `/core/themes/stable/templates/views/`, and place them into `<project-root>/web/themes/custom/<theme-name>/src/templates/views/` If the **views** directory does not exist, create it.
 2. We need to rename the templates as follows:
-   * `views-view--latest-posts.html.twig` and `views-view-unformatted--latest-posts.html.twig`
+   * `views-view--featured-content.html.twig` and `views-view-unformatted--featured-content.html.twig`
-   * If you are wondering where **latest-posts** comes from, that's the name of the view we created \(machine name `latest_posts`\).
+   * If you are wondering where **featured-content** comes from, that's the name of the view we created \(machine name `latest_posts`\).
    * You can find a View's machine name on the main views admin page \(/admin/structure/views\)
 3. Clear Drupal's cache
 4. If you reload the /news page, you will not see any visual changes on the content but if you inspect the page again you will notice that Drupal is now using the newly created template suggestions.
-5. In your editor open `views-view--latest-posts.html.twig` and add the following code overriding the existing code in the template \(except for the comments as we would like to keep the comments intact\):
+5. In your editor open `views-view--featured-content.html.twig` and add the following code overriding the existing code in the template \(except for the comments as we would like to keep the comments intact\):

 {% tabs %}
-{% tab title="views-view--latest-posts.html.twig" %}
+{% tab title="views-view--featured-content.html.twig" %}
 ```php
 {%
   set classes = [